gwu-libraries/sfm-ui/docs/collections.rst

 Flickr user
 -----------

-Collects metadata about public photos by a specific Flickr user.
+Collects metadata about public photos by a specific Flickr user, and, optionally, copies of the photos at specified sizes.

 Each Flickr user collection can have multiple seeds, where each seed is a Flickr user.
 To identify a user, you can provide a either a username or an NSID.
 If you provide one, the other will be looked up and displayed in the